Lisburn and Castlereagh: Where History Meets Modern Growth

 “Creative Composites, another global player based here, manufactures components for Formula One cars and the automotive sector.
 Our region has a deep-rooted tradition in advanced manufacturing, and we are committed to building on that legacy.
 We are a pro-business region—open, forward-thinking, and globally connected,” McCormick highlighted.

-Lisburn and Castlereagh City Council is committed to fostering a supportive environment for investment by streamlining processes and reducing bureaucracy.
+Lisburn & Castlereagh City Council is committed to fostering a supportive environment for investment by streamlining processes and reducing bureaucracy.
 To facilitate significant developments, the council assigns senior planners to guide key applications through the planning system.
 “This proactive approach has enabled hotel planning approvals in as little as 12 weeks and large-scale manufacturing projects within 16 weeks,” said Donal Rogan, Director of Regeneration and Growth for the council.

 Donal Rogan